-Hence it is the job of the laity to give flesh to these ideals.
-Namely, in our culture the capitalistic structure of economics is the most feasible guide when seeking profit.
+Thus, it is the job of the laity to give flesh to the ideals the Church teaches.
+In our culture the capitalistic structure of economics is the most feasible guide when seeking profit.
 We need to be assertive and acknowledge that, in a capitalistic society, seeking a profit in an ethical manner serves the common good by generating wealth for everyone.

 The Social Life